mosip/documentation/docs/ID-Authentication-Functionality.md

 {% endhint %}

-Please refer Git for the address based [**Normalization Rules**](_files/ida/Address_Normalization_BR.docx)
+Please refer Git for the address based [Normalization Rules](_files/ida/Address_Normalization_BR.docx)

 ### C. Verify the Age of the individual so that the individual is authenticated [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system retrieves the DOB of the individual in the auth database based on the mapped UIN/VID.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. The system calculates the age of the individual based on the DOB.
 4. Validates if the Age of the individual is greater than or equal to the Age in the input parameter
 5. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**Demographic Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Demographic Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### D. Match Name of the individual in the database so that the individual is authenticated [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system compares the name in the input parameter with the Name saved in the respective language in the auth database
 3. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**Demographic Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Demographic Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### E. Match phone number of the individual in the database so that the individual is authenticated [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to  [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to  [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system matches the phone number in the input parameter with the phone number of the individual in the auth database based on the mapped UIN/VID.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 3. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**Demographic Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Demographic Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### F. Match e-mail ID of the individual in the database so that the individual is authenticated [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to  [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to  [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system matches the e-mail id in the input parameter with the phone number of the individual in the auth database based on the mapped UIN/VID.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**Demographic Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Demographic Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### G. Match gender of the individual in the database so that the individual is authenticated [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to  [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to  [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system matches the Gender in the input parameter with the Gender of the individual in the auth database based on the mapped UIN/VID.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**Demographic Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Demographic Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### H. Match DOB of the individual in the database so that the individual is authenticated [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to  [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to  [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system matches the DOB in the input parameter with the DOB of the individual in the auth database based on the mapped UIN/VID.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**Demographic Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Demographic Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 [**Link to design**](https://github.com/mosip/id-authentication/tree/master/design/authentication/Demo_Auth_Request_REST_Service.md)